 The HARQ functionality ensures delivery between peer entities at Layer 1.
-A single HARQ process supports one TB when the physical layer is not configured for downlink/uplink spatial multiplexing, and when the physical layer is configured for downlink/uplink spatial multiplexing, a single HARQ process supports one or multiple TBs.
+A single HARQ process supports one TB when the physical layer is not configured for downlink/uplink spatial multiplexing.
+When the physical layer is configured for downlink spatial multiplexing, a single DL HARQ process supports one or multiple TBs, and when the physical layer is configured for uplink spatial multiplexing, a single UL HARQ process supports one TB.